Tony118g/captured/TESTING.md

 Return to [README.md](README.md)

+## Responsiveness Testing
+Tests were carried out throughout the development of the site using [Google Chrome Devtools](https://developer.chrome.com/docs/devtools/) to test responsiveness on different devices and screen sizes.

+The testing produced acceptable results across multiple devices and adjustments have been made where needed to cater for changes in screen size.
+The site has been developed for use on small to large screen sizes (from mobile phones to laptops).
+I think there are some minor improvements that could be made in the future when it comes to responsive design but I am happy with the results at the present moment.

+The main device screen sizes used for testing during development were:
+* iphone 4
+* Moto G4
+* iPhone XR
+* Samsung A53
+* Asus vivobook (14inch)
+* Nest Hub max
+* iPad Pro

+## Browser Compatibility
+The site was tested on different browsers and the appearance, functionality and, responsiveness were consistent throughout.
+Please note that when viewing the site on Safari, the setting for "allow cross-website tracking" has to be turned off for the site to function correctly.
+This is a known issue and is to do with the project front end and back end being hosted somewhat separately.
+This is also true for some mobile devices and possibly other cases depending on the settings you have.
+As this site was developed strictly for educational purposes, no action needs to be taken to resolve this.

+The browsers that I tested the site on are:
+* Google Chrome
+* Microsoft Edge
+* Safari

 ## Manual User Story Testing
 During development, each user story was thoroughly tested and developed using their respective acceptance criteria and tasks which can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10).